-Stephen is the author or co-author of a number of books on strategy, innovation and management history, these include Recreating Strategy (Sage, 2002), Images of Strategy (Blackwell, 2003), Creative Strategy: Reconnecting Business and Innovation (Wiley, 2010), Handbook of Management and Creativity (Edward Elgar, 2014), The Strategy Pathfinder (3rd edition, Wiley, 2017) and A New History of Management (Cambridge University Press, 2017).
-These books have been translated into Chinese, Danish, Korean, Persian and Russian language editions.
-His most popular book Strategy Builder (Wiley, 2015), and the associated "Build your own strategic plan" app, shows the most effective way to develop a strategy is to visualize it.
+He has authored a number of books, including Creative Strategy: Reconnecting Business and Innovation (Wiley, 2010), Handbook of Management and Creativity (Edward Elgar, 2014), Strategy Pathfinder (3rd edition, Wiley, 2017) and A New History of Management (Cambridge University Press, 2017).
+His most popular book Strategy Builder (Wiley, 2015), and the associated "strategicplan.com" app, shows how the most effective way to develop a strategy is to visualize it.
 His work has also been published in the Academy of Management Learning & Education, Academy of Management Perspectives, Business Horizons, Deusto Harvard Business Review, Long Range Planning, Organization, Organization Studies and Tsinghua Business Review.
 His recent article ‘Unfreezing change as three steps’ (with T. Bridgman & K. Brown) was awarded Human Relations’ Best Paper for 2016 and has been downloaded over 125,000 times.

-Stephen teaches strategy on the undergraduate and MBA programs at Victoria and has also taught at ENPC Paris, Ecole Hassania Casablanca, Peking University, Melbourne Business School, Stockholm University, Trinity College Dublin, Tsinghua University and Warwick Business School.
-In addition, Stephen has developed executive courses for a range of public and private sector organizations, including Philips, HSBC, The Financial Times, ANZ, Prudential, Air Services Australia and Callaghan Innovation, and his frameworks such as the Next Practice Matrix, and Six Degrees of Strategic Innovation are widely used by management consultants.
+Stephen teaches strategy and entrepreneurship on the undergraduate and MBA programs at Victoria and has also taught at ENPC Paris, EHTP Casablanca, Peking University, Melbourne Business School, Stockholm University, Trinity College Dublin, Tsinghua University and Warwick Business School.
+In addition, Stephen has developed executive courses for and advised a range of public and private sector organizations, including Philips, HSBC, The Commerce Commission, The Financial Times, and ANZ.

-In 2013, The Financial Times named Stephen’s ‘Orientation-Animation Matrix’ (developed with David Wilson) one of the top strategy frameworks of the past 50 years.
-In 2014 Stephen was named New Zealand’s first Academic Fellow of the International Council of Management Consulting Institutes.
-In 2015, he was elected as Academic Representative-at-Large for the Teaching and Learning Division at the Strategic Management Society.
-And in 2016 he was elected co-Chair of the Critical Management Studies division of the Academy of Management.
+In 2014, Stephen was named New Zealand’s first Academic Fellow of the International Council of Management Consulting Institutes; in 2015, he was elected Academic Representative-at-Large for the Strategic Management Society; and, in 2016 he was elected co-Chair of the Critical Management Studies division of the Academy of Management.

 PhD, Warwick Business School, UK (1999)